 Buyers are responsible for shipping costs, which will be individually calculated for each painting and depend on size and destination.
 Each shipping cost will be reflected in the listing for the work.
 I take great care in the packaging of each piece to ensure its safety during transit.
 Local New Orleans delivery or pick-up is encouraged.
 Available items will ship within 5 business days and will come with insurance and tracking.

-For international shipping prices, rush orders or commissions, login in and send me a private message through the messaging tool on my profile page.
+For international shipping, commissions or any other questions, please send me a private message through my profile page.